thin-edge/thin-edge.io-specs/src/software-management/c8y-mapper-operation-handling.md

-# Contract between Mapper and C8Y Flow for 0.3
+# Contract between Mapper and C8Y Flow for Software Update

 *!!ATTENTION!!
 We support only `c8y_SoftwareUpdate` in the release `0.3`.
 Ignore `c8y_DeviceProfile` for now.*